ada-popovic/markdown_archive/README.md

 | <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/napoleon.jpg" title ="Napoleon's defeat" width="100%"/> | <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/traffic.jpg" title ="Traffic" width="100%"/>

 Generally speaking, snow operates on the border of seductive magicality and cold unapproachability, as shown below in a selection of pop-culturally established stories connected to strong presence of snow.
-In *Nanny McPhee* (positive)
+In *Nanny McPhee* (positive) the snowfall at the end of the movie is rather typically connected to a wedding theme, symbolises purity, a fresh breath of new situation and is used as a contrast to preceding motley and kitsch that haunted the characters.
+In *The Chronicles of Narnia* (negative) snow is connected to the evil Witch who exercises her absolute power on all the creatures in Narnia.
+As the story progresses, snow melts down and Spring (connected to Aslan–the absolute god) appears in most welcoming plentitude of colors.
+In Disney's *Frozen* main character Elsa, after endangering her sister's life in their childhood, struggles with accepting her magical snow queen powers and becomes capable of both good and evil creations–snow is shown from a dualistic perspective.

 | positive | negative | in-between |